JPWORLD/monami555.github.io/_posts/2017-02-19-algorithms-revision.md

 for for `a>=1`.

-What may be also relevant:
+What may be also relevant is this factorial formula:

 <math xmlns="http://www.w3.org/1998/Math/MathML">
     <munderover>